epics-modules/opcua/end2endTest/README.md

 # Test Setup - opcua

 This directory contains the sources for the automatic testing of the e3-opcua module.
+(The following notes assume this directory is named `test`.)

 ## Prerequisites
-In order to run the test suite, you must install the following:
+In order to run the test suite, you must install the following system packages:

  * python3
  * libfaketime

-On CentOS 7, run the following:
+E.g., on CentOS 7 run

 ```
 sudo yum install -y python3 libfaketime
 ```

-And the following python modules:
+The following python modules are also needed:

  * pytest
  * pyepics
  * opcua
  * run-iocsh

-You can use the following pip3 commands:
+You can use the following pip3 commands (as root) to install them

 ```
 pip3 install pytest opcua pyepics
 pip3 install run-iocsh -i https://artifactory.esss.lu.se/artifactory/api/pypi/pypi-virtual/simple
 ```

-You must configure the EPICS environment before running the test suite.
+You must configure EPICS environment variables before running the test suite.
 For the E3 environment, this requires you to ``source setE3Env.bash``.

+At least `EPICS_BASE` and `EPICS_HOST_ARCH` need to be set.

-Finally, compile the test server for use by the test suite:
+Finally, compile the test server that is used by the test suite:
 ```
-cd test/server
-make
+make -C test/server
 ```